withpillar/sdk/README.md

 The embed SDK allows our partner to embed ready to use widgets and user flows in 3 lines of codes.

-Widgets will be rendered as "chromeless" iframes that can be integrated in any web or mobile page
+Widgets will be rendered as "chromeless" iframes that can be integrated in any web or mobile page.

 ### PREREQUISITES